ElWexicano/Web-Template/design/wireframes/README.md

-Make sure to edit this file.
+Add your wireframes to this folder.
+You can delete this file.